alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 ## Possible Improvements

-* Ordering
-* Levels of strictness
+* Levels of strictness (specify how conserative you want to be about matching)
-* Doing manual resolutions at the beginning will speed up the process.
 * Test homotypic synonyms
 * Resolution of hybrid genera
-* Avoid repeating searches for duplicate names
 * Resolution of capitalised names

 ## Sources

 WCVP (2022).
 World Checklist of Vascular Plants, version 2.0.
 Facilitated by the Royal Botanic Gardens, Kew.
-Published on the Internet http://wcvp.science.kew.org/
+Published on the Internet
+http://wcvp.science.kew.org/
 Retrieved 20/01/2022.